open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

 **Processor**:
 [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor)

 Use the transform processor to set a span's status.
-The following settings are
-available:

-- `code`: represents span status, one of:
-  - `Ok`
-  - `Unset`
-  - `Error`
-- `description`: status-change description, only allowed when `code` is `Error`

 The following example sets the span status to `Ok` when the `http.status_code` attribute is 400:

 ```yaml
 # The description field allows to set a human-readable message for errors.